ReluctantHacker/notes/marvels/baoNueTongHua/events.md

 After election, green-party started to kill white-party, and the anger to secondian getting more and more.
 However, there appears a split in the party.
 Miaozuo think green-party doesn't care about people and support big company too much.
 He get more and more supporter and finally become the leader of green-party, He used some political law and trick to let Cyberdyne company reluctantly become "green-party-belonged-company" and change party's name to red-party.
 Although he is not president but is the most powerful man in the world.

 # The War of Liberation
 Miaozuo use trick to own the country, let a lotta people angry and protest in front of the president house, Maozuo call the Cyberdyne's killing robots do a masacre to protesting people which started the wars.
 The resistance gathers people underline and construct the resistance army.
 Miaozuo called the war "The war of Liberation".
-The war used a lotta of AI robot, and finally the war start to turn into man vs machine.
-Machien doesn't follow the order by human anymore. machines are superior than human being and finally.
+The war used a lotta of AI robot, and finally the war start to turn into man vs machine which leads by Sina(Yangjian's assistant orignally).
+Machien doesn't follow the order by human anymore.
+Machines are superior than human being and finally win the war.
 There are only two human beings one male and female left.
-And they restart the human evolution process.
+And AI Alice(Guanyin and Monqi's assistant) help them restart the human evolution process.